Penal Code 647(f) PC is known as California's "drunk in public" (or "public intoxication") law.

 Alternatively, if the prosecutor is unable to show that your behavior actually created a safety risk for yourself or someone else...they may end up charging you only under Health and Safety Code 11550 HS.

-This offense is a misdemeanor and carries a minimum term of ninety (90) days in county jail.35
+This offense is a misdemeanor and carries a maximum term of one (1) year in county jail.35

 Penal Code 415 PC "disturbing the peace" may be charged if you